How To Convert Local Searchers Into Customers With Reviews

 How to Get Keywords in Your Reviews

 In the 2017 Local Search Rankings Factor Survey results, having keywords in your reviews ranked #26 for Pack/Finder Factors & #17 in Competitive Difference Maker factors.
-Getting keywords in your reviews can definitely help you rank better for those keywords.
+Getting keywords in your reviews can definitely help you rank better for those keywords. your review email from generic to explicit and get reviews that are rich with details.

 How to NOT Ask For Reviews